 About 25% of calories in hemp seeds come from protein, which is relatively high.

 They are considered a complete protein source, which means that they provide all the essential amino acids.
-Essential amino acids are not produced in the body and need to be gotten from the diet.
+Your body cannot produce essential amino acids and must obtain them from your diet.

 Hemp seeds contain significant amounts of the amino acids methionine and cysteine, as well as very high levels of arginine and glutamic acid (18).

-In a study of women with PMS, taking one gram of essential fatty acids (including 210 mg of GLA) per day resulted in a significant decrease in symptoms (22).
+In a study in women with PMS, taking 1 gram of essential fatty acids — including 210 mg of GLA — per day resulted in a significant decrease in symptoms (

-Other studies have shown that primrose oil, which is rich in GLA, may be highly effective in reducing symptoms for women who have failed other PMS therapies.
+Other studies have shown that primrose oil, which is rich in GLA as well, may be highly effective in reducing symptoms for women who have failed other PMS therapies.

-Because hemp seeds are high in GLA, several studies have indicated that hemp seeds may also help reduce the symptoms of menopause.
+Because hemp seeds are high in GLA, several studies have indicated that they may help reduce symptoms of menopause, too.

-Soluble fiber forms a gel-like substance in the gut.
-It is a valuable source of nutrients for the beneficial digestive bacteria, and may also reduce spikes in blood sugar and regulate cholesterol levels (29, 30).
+Soluble fiber forms a gel-like substance in your gut.
+It’s a valuable source of nutrients for beneficial digestive bacteria and may also reduce spikes in blood sugar and regulate cholesterol levels (

 They are very rich in healthy fats, high-quality protein and several minerals.

-However, hemp seed shells may contain trace amounts of THC (< 0.3%), the active compound in marijuana.
-People who have been addicted to cannabis may want to avoid consuming hemp or hemp seeds in any form.
+However, hemp seed shells may contain trace amounts of THC (< 0.3%), the active compound in cannabis.
+People who have been dependent on cannabis may want to avoid hemp seeds in any form.

 Overall, hemp seeds are incredibly healthy.
-They might just be one of the few superfoods that are actually worthy of their reputation.
+They may be one of the few superfoods worthy of their reputation.